How Do You Go From Moles To Mass

 6. What happens if I use the molar mass of an element instead of a compound by mistake?

 Using the wrong molar mass will give you a completely incorrect mass.
 Plus, 01 g/mol), your answer would be about 24 grams instead of the correct 88 grams.
-Here's the thing — 01 g/mol) instead of CO₂ (44.
-This error could lead to serious mistakes in a lab, such as adding too little reagent and causing a reaction to fail.
-To give you an idea, if you have 2 moles of carbon dioxide (CO₂) and accidentally use the molar mass of carbon (12.Always verify that the molar mass matches the exact substance in your calculation.
+Worth adding: for example, if you have 2 moles of carbon dioxide (CO₂) and accidentally use the molar mass of carbon (12.
+Now, 01 g/mol) instead of CO₂ (44.
+Practically speaking, this error could lead to serious mistakes in a lab, such as adding too little reagent and causing a reaction to fail.
+Always verify that the molar mass matches the exact substance in your calculation.

 Conclusion